decole/planka-automata/README.md

 # Planka automation

 - [x] For Planka cards with a certain label "Project Card", number automatically with a prefix `[<prefix>-<number>]`.
-- [ ] Transferring cards from column Archive to another board with the Archive/Trash column.
+- [x] Transferring cards from column Archive to another board with the Archive/Trash column.
 - [ ] WebHook for Sentry, create a card in the project with the label "Bugfix".
 - [ ] Notify in telegram about a suitable deadline by card.

+## Todo fix docs

+> find id, create services commands for list project, board and board list

+> and add info by enable features

 ----